-You must file IRS Form 5329 along with your income tax return to the IRS to report and remit any additional taxes if you are under age 59 1⁄2 and your distribution is not for one of the above reasons.
+You must file IRS Form 5329 along with your income tax return to the IRS to report and remit any additional taxes if you are under age 591⁄2 and your distribution is not for one of the above reasons.
 Neither MERS nor Alerus reports distributions for these exceptions on IRS Form 1099-R as exempt from the early distribution penalty.
-There are specific filing and recordkeeping requirements for the above exceptions for which you are responsible.
 It is your responsibility to file IRS Form 5329 along with your income tax return to the IRS, where you may claim a penalty tax exception.

-The information above is general information, and it is not complete.
-If you have questions about whether a distribution includes any amount subject to federal income or the 10% early distribution tax, you may obtain IRS Publication 590-B, Distributions from Individual Retirement Arrangements (IRAs), from the IRS website at www.irs.gov.
-You should speak to a qualified tax professional prior to taking your distribution to avoid penalties for failing to comply with the specific requirements regarding eligibility or recordkeeping.
+If you have questions about whether a distribution includes any amount subject to federal income or the 10% early distribution tax, you may obtain IRS Publication 590-B, Distributions from Individual Retirement Arrangements (IRAs), from the IRS website at www.irs.gov, or speak to a qualified tax professional.